A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-Some approaches use hard-coded adaptation techniques which do not rely on explicitly inferring a context. \citet[TW-MCL]{seoTrajectorywiseMultipleChoice2020} leverages a multi-headed architecture and multiple-choice learning to learn an ensemble of dynamics models that are selected from during deployment by choosing the one with the highest accuracy. \citet[MOLe]{nagabandiDeepOnlineLearning2019} tackles the online learning problem, keeping a continually updated and expanded collection of dynamics models which are chosen between using non-parametric task inference.
-In both these works the chosen model plans with model-predictive control, and they show improvements in continuous control tasks. \citet[PAD]{hansenSelfSupervisedPolicyAdaptation2021} uses a self-supervised objective to update the internal representations of the policy during the test episode.
-They improve performance over standard baselines on visually varying DeepMind Control environments as well as CRLMaze~\citep{lomonacoContinualReinforcementLearning2020} (a VizDoom~\citep{Kempka2016ViZDoom} 3D navigation environment with visual variation), and on generalisation to novel dynamics on both a real and simulated robot arm. \citep[GrBAL,ReBAL]{nagabandiLearningAdaptDynamic2019} use meta-RL methods (MAML \citep{finnModelagnosticMetalearningFast2017} and RL$^2$ \citep{duanRlFastReinforcement2016}) to learn to quickly adapt a dynamics model using gradients or recurrence, and then use the adapted model to plan.
-In this case it becomes more difficult to draw the line between learned and hard-coded update rules: The gradient update itself is hard-coded, but the initialisation is learned, and in the recurrent case the update is fully learned.
+Some approaches use hard-coded adaptation techniques which do not rely on explicitly inferring a context. \shortciteA[TW-MCL]{seoTrajectorywiseMultipleChoice2020} leverages a multi-headed architecture and multiple-choice learning to learn an ensemble of dynamics models that are selected from during deployment by choosing the one with the highest accuracy. \shortciteA[MOLe]{nagabandiDeepOnlineLearning2019} tackles the online learning problem, keeping a continually updated and expanded collection of dynamics models which are chosen between using non-parametric task inference.
+In both these works the chosen model plans with model-predictive control, and they show improvements in continuous control tasks. \shortciteA[PAD]{hansenSelfSupervisedPolicyAdaptation2021} uses a self-supervised objective to update the internal representations of the policy during the test episode.
+They improve performance over standard baselines on visually varying DeepMind Control environments as well as CRLMaze~\shortcite{lomonacoContinualReinforcementLearning2020} (a VizDoom~\shortcite{Kempka2016ViZDoom} 3D navigation environment with visual variation), and on zero-shot generalisation to novel dynamics on both a real and simulated robot arm. \shortcite[GrBAL,ReBAL]{nagabandiLearningAdaptDynamic2019} use meta-RL methods (MAML \shortciteA{finnModelagnosticMetalearningFast2017} and RL$^2$ \shortciteA{duanRlFastReinforcement2016}) to learn to quickly adapt a dynamics model using gradients or recurrence, and then use the adapted model to plan.
+In this case, it becomes more difficult to draw the line between learned and hard-coded update rules: The gradient update itself is hard-coded, but the initialisation is learned, and in the recurrent case the update is fully learned.